A Guide to Medicaid: Eligibility, Enrollment and What It Covers

 Mandatory Medicaid benefits are provided for all beneficiaries as a matter of law, with every approved member entitled to either free or low-cost inpatient and outpatient practitioner care.

-• Diagnostic services are also mandatory when ordered by a physician.
-In this category are the X-rays, lab tests and specialist assessments authorized by a doctor.
+- Diagnostic services such as X-rays, lab tests and specialist assessments authorized by a doctor

 Optional Benefits